olepoeschl/NQueensFAF/README.md

 `nqueensfaf-cli 20 gpu --list-gpus`
 - compute N=20 on the GPU <name><br>
 `nqueensfaf-cli 20 gpu -g=<name>:bm1`<br>
-The `:bm1` flag represents benchmark and is required, but only takes effect if multiple GPUs are used, each one with its own benchmark score.
+The GPU description <name> may include only a part of the full name.
+For example, in order to refer to 'RTX 3080 Founders Edition' it suffices to use the name '3080'.<br> The `:bm` flag represents benchmark and is required, but only takes effect if multiple GPUs are used, each one with its own benchmark score.
 A lower score shifts more work towards a GPU.<br>
-Also, <name> may include only a part of the full name.
-For referring to 'RTX 3080 Founders Edition' it suffices to use the name '3080'.<br> The GPU option flags are generally separated by ':'.
+Multiple GPU option flags must be separated by `:`.
 Other flags are
-1) `wg` ⟶ workgroup size on the GPU, standard option 64 is best for NVIDIA GPUs.
+  - `wg` ⟶ workgroup size on the GPU, standard option 64 is best for NVIDIA GPUs.
   Only set it to 24 for integrated Intel GPUs.
-2) `al` ⟶ for systems with more than 1 GPU.
+  - `al` ⟶ for systems with more than 1 GPU.
 Enables use of all GPUs containing the string <name> in their description.
 Some Examples:
 - N=20 on GPU 'RTX 3080 Founders Edition' with the default workgroup size 64<br>